terotests/doremifa/README.md

 ## forEach(element, items:(o) => void) - binding and accessing DOM

-After element is created there is convenience method `forEach` to quickly access certain elements inside the rendered DOM
+After an element is created there is a convenience method `forEach` for quickly accessing certain elements inside the rendered DOM

 - `list="items"` collects elements to Array `o.items`